petrugio/traveldestinations/README.md

 - Accessibility:

-    - All pages were tested with Wave Chrome extension to check web accessibility.

     - Footer color and background transparency  was changed for all pages for better contrast.

     - Missing fieldset and legend for checkboxes added.